 Construction of any of the Action Alternatives would involve realigning stream channels.
 These stream realignments would occur in areas where the proposed rail line would parallel a stream and topography, existing infrastructure (e.g., highways), or rail line design standards (e.g., curvature ratio) would make it impossible to avoid the stream.
-Stream realignments would involve filling segments of the stream and moving the stream channel to maintain hydrologic connectivity and stream flow.
+Stream realignments would involve filling and abandoning segments of the stream and moving the stream channel to maintain hydrologic connectivity and stream flow.
 The stream realignment process typically involves designing and constructing the new stream channel prior to placement of permanent fill in the existing stream.
 Once construction of the new channel is completed, flow is diverted into the new channel by blocking flow into the existing stream channel.
-After flow is established in the new channel, the original stream is permanently filled.
+After flow is established in the new channel, the original stream is permanently filled and any stream segment outside of the rail line footprint would likely be abandoned up to the point where the new stream channel was created.
 If improperly designed, realigned stream channels can present a set of physical and ecological issues.
-Primary changes to the channel dimensions and materials, alongside changes to flow velocity or channel capacity, can lead to various problems, such as heightened erosion or deposition, changes in geomorphology and sediment transport dynamics downstream, hanging tributaries, vegetation loss, water quality issues, and associated ecological impacts (Flatley et. al. 2018).
+Primary changes to the channel dimensions (including length/sinuosity) and materials, alongside changes to flow velocity or channel capacity, can lead to various problems, such as heightened erosion or deposition, changes in geomorphology and sediment transport dynamics downstream, hanging tributaries, vegetation loss, water quality issues, and associated ecological impacts (Flatley et. al. 2018).
 OEA is recommending mitigation requiring the Coalition design all stream realignments in consultation with the Corps as part of the CWA Section 404 permit compensatory mitigation plan development to ensure that affected stream functions are adequately mitigated (WAT-MM-3).
 In addition, the Coalition has proposed voluntary mitigation that would commit the Coalition to relocating streams using bioengineering methods and obtaining stream alteration permits (VM-29, VM-31).
 These mitigation measures would offset the impact of stream realignments, but some impacts would be unavoidable.